-Consider registering your domain name for a longer term to save money in the long run and prevent accidental expiration.
+- Review your order under My Items and click Complete Purchase: Consider registering your domain name for the long term to save money in the long run and prevent accidental expiration.

 Congrats, you now understand how to buy a domain name and are the proud owner of a new online identity.
 It’s time to get your brand on the web!